linuss/django101/README.md

 Quit the server with CONTROL-C.
 ```

 This starts the Django development server, so you can test your website!
 Open a browser and enter `localhost:8000` in the URL bar.
-You should be greated by our new site!
+You should be greeted by our new site!

 # Step 3
 ## Logging In